tiepdotme/samwize.com/_posts/2017-02-23-why-i-avoid-developing-app-idea-for-friends.markdown

 Mobile app development cost is [much higher than you think](http://www.formotus.com/14018/blog-mobility/figuring-the-costs-of-custom-mobile-business-app-development).
 I cannot charge lower (or free!), because you are friend.

-And if the business fail ([90% will](http://www.forbes.com/sites/neilpatel/2015/01/16/90-of-startups-will-fail-heres-what-you-need-to-know-about-the-10/)), then the friendship will be awkward, because my friend would have lost, and transferred, a sum of money to me..
+And if the business fail ([90% will](http://www.forbes.com/sites/neilpatel/2015/01/16/90-of-startups-will-fail-heres-what-you-need-to-know-about-the-10/)), then the friendship will be awkward.
+Because my friend would have lost, and transferred, a sum of money to me..

 When things fail, we will find reasons.
 And many times, the "blame" will include: **product is not good enough**.